RealImage/challenge2016/README.md

-# challenge2016
+# Real Image Challenge 2016

-The Real Image challenge for 2016.
+The challenge will be published shortly, watch this repo for updates.